 At the request of the City of Auburn and Placer County, PCTPA agreed to lead a multi-agency effort to determine where and how to fill in the remaining sidewalk gaps.
 The Highway 49 Sidewalk Gap Closure project will create a “shelf ready” project by completing the required environmental and design work.

-Design will be completed in late 2019.
-Currently there is no funding to construct the project, as the Placer County Measure M transportation sales tax measure failed back in November 2016.
+This project was originally incorporated into the Placer County Measure M transportation sales tax measure that failed back in November 2016.
 The Measure M sales tax measure would have constructed sidewalks, incorporated traffic signal synchronization, landscaping, and operational improvements throughout the corridor.
-Without the passage of Measure M, there is no dedicated funding source to construct the improvements.
+Without the passage of Measure M, PCTPA looked to other funding opportunities such as the extremely competitive Statewide Active Transportation Program (ATP) grant to deliver a scaled down version of the original project.

 The objective of the Highway 49 Gap Closure Project is to improve travel conditions for bicyclists and pedestrians along Highway 49.
 Currently, many residents walk and bike along the corridor (either on the road or dirt paths) as it is their only means of transportation to reach area schools, shopping, jobs, and/or bus stops.